 Navigating The Preschool Admissions Process: Getting In And $1,000 Application Fees

-The preschool admissions process can be very stressful.
+The preschool admissions process can be very stressful, especially if you live in a big expensive city.
 With so may deadlines to hit, essays to write, interviews to conduct, and fees to pay, it's easy to feel overwhelmed.

 This post will help you better navigate the preschool admissions process for your little one.
 The more you know, the greater your chance of getting into preschool.